blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/005-register-pool.md

 ***

-### Congratulations you are now a preview SPO running a Dingo Node!
+### Congratulations!
+You are now running a Dingo stake pool on the Preview network.